 - Stock buybacks, which while usually temporary, can give a lift to prices

 - Special dividends, which often boost prices, but offer the second benefit of increasing your gains

 - Evidence of a turnaround, with long-term earnings and revenue implications

 - Earnings and revenue triggers, such as new product lines, drug discoveries, rising market share, etc.

 Once you fill your portfolio with stocks that have great potential, be sure your holdings are diversified by Market Cap and Industry, set your mental or actual stop losses to protect your profits, and remain disciplined in your buying and selling approach.

-One last thought that may help you in this period of market instability.
+One last thought that may help you in this period of higher stock market volatility.
 Research indicates that historically, the following sectors have been the winners during bear markets.
 I don’t think you’ll be surprised to see that they are primarily what analysts call “defensive industries.”
-It may be a good tactic to add a few to your portfolio on the down days—just in case this volatility persists for awhile.
+It may be a good tactic to add a few to your portfolio on the down days—just in case high stock market volatility continues.

 - Soft drinks companies

 - Food producers